Spain–Uruguay relations

-Spain–Uruguay relations are the current and historical relations between Spain and Uruguay.
+Spain and Uruguay have maintained current and historical relations.
 There is community of 67,000 Spanish nationals residing in Uruguay and 33,000 Uruguayan nationals residing in Spain.
 Both nations are members of the Association of Spanish Language Academies, Organization of Ibero-American States and the United Nations.

 History

 Spanish colonization

 In 1516, the first European to arrive to present-day Uruguay was Spanish explorer Juan Díaz de Solís.
 In 1526, explorer Sebastian Cabot named the land "Banda Oriental del Uruguay", however, he did not establish any settlements in the land as he believed it to be unattractive for settlement.
 In the 1620s, Jesuit and Franciscan missionaries established the first missions in Banda Oriental.
 By the late 1600s, Spanish settlers came to Banda Oriental for cattle raising.
 In 1776, Banda Oriental officially became part of the Spanish Empire and was governed from the Viceroyalty of the Río de la Plata based in Buenos Aires.